metsci/gleam/docs/styling.md

 # Styling

 Gleam painters, layouts, and contraptions get their styling info (colors, spacings, etc.) from CSS.
-Each painter, layout, or contraption has an associated **DOM peer** -- an invisible DOM element, whose place in the DOM tree mirrors the tree of Gleam panes and painter, and whose CSS style the painter can query.
+Each Gleam object (painter, layout, or contraption) has an associated **DOM peer** -- an invisible DOM element whose CSS style the Gleam object can query.
+The DOM peers are organized as a tree that mirrors the tree of Gleam objects.

-Settings in pixels units are scaled by the current `devicePixelRatio`, so that Gleam behaves properly with:
+Settings in pixel units are scaled by the current `devicePixelRatio`, so that Gleam can honor:
- - HiDPI displays
- - OS display scaling
- - Browser zoom (i.e. CTRL+Plus and CTRL+Minus)
+ - Browser zoom (adjustable with CTRL+Plus and CTRL+Minus)
+ - Desktop-environment scaling (e.g. for HiDPI displays)

 ## Gleam Inspect